SEC Targeting Agreements that Silence Whistleblowers

 - Inadequate internal controls; and

 To learn more about the SEC Whistleblower Program, download Zuckerman Law’s eBook: SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award:

 To discuss your SEC whistleblower claim, contact the SEC whistleblower lawyers at Zuckerman Law for a free, confidential consultation at 202-262-8959.

 Drawing on our substantial experience representing corporate whistleblowers, we have published a free guide to SOX titled Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers.
 Download our guide and contact us to schedule a confidential consultation to let us know how we can help you.

-The leading Sarbanes-Oxley whistleblower lawyers at Zuckerman Law have extensive experience representing corporate whistleblowers and have recovered more than fifteen million dollars for SOX whistleblowers.
+The SEC whistleblower protection lawyers at Zuckerman Law have extensive experience representing corporate whistleblowers and have recovered more than fifteen million dollars for SOX whistleblowers.
 We have represented CEOs, CFOs, in-house counsel, partners at audit firms and other senior professionals in high-stakes whistleblower matters.
 Click here to read reviews and testimonials from former clients.